 Construction: Knit, interlock knit

 Organic Cotton Knit is an interlock and it’s like wearing the softest floofiest cloud.
 This would be an amazing choice for babies, children or sensory adults.
 It’s a 2-way stretch, meaning there is mechanical stretch horizontally.
-This means the fibres themselves do not stretch, but rely solely on the properties of the knit.
+This means the fibers themselves do not stretch, but rely solely on the properties of the knit.
 It makes fabulous tops (mainly ones that have positive ease), baby clothes, dresses and looser pants.
-The fabric has a natural creamy colour rather than a bright white.
+The fabric has a natural creamy color rather than a bright white.

 I sewed two Muna and Broad Atrax tops so you can compare Cotton Spandex Jersey with Organic Cotton Knit.
 This pattern has positive ease, so you can use either fabric, but as you can see the result is slightly different.